Anthony Tommasini, author portrait

 Anthony Tommasini

-Anthony Tommasini is the chief classical music critic for the New York Times.
+Anthony Tommasini was the chief classical music critic for the New York Times from 2000-2021.
 He graduated from Yale University, and later earned a Doctorate of Musical Arts from Boston University.
-He is the author of three books, including a biography of the composer and critic Virgil Thomson.
-As a pianist, he made two recordings of Thomson’s music on the Northeastern label which were supported by the National Endowment for the Arts.
+He is the author of four books, including The Indispensable Composers, a guide to the greatest works of classical music in the canon.
+As a pianist, he made two recordings of Thomson's music on the Northeastern label which were supported by the National Endowment for the Arts.

 The Indispensable Composers